googlearchive/appengine-vm-fortunespeak-python/README.md

     - install `pyttsx` and `flask` from [`requirements.txt`](requirements.txt) with `pip` ([view sources](Dockerfile#L5))
 - *Call into native* Python C extensions
     - import and call `_speak` `pyttsx` driver ([view sources](synth.py#L1))

+Below is a tutorial that will guide you on how to build, run and deploy this application step by step.

 ## Prerequisites